BBQ Gas Grill Maintenance

-Few things are more enjoyable than a BBQ at the cottage.
-Here are some simple maintenance and troubleshooting tips.
+Few things are more enjoyable than a BBQ meal at the cottage.
+Here are some simple gas grill maintenance and troubleshooting tricks.

-Simple maintenance and proper planning keep the BBQ in good condition and ready to use whenever you need it.
+Simple maintenance and proper planning keep the BBQ gas grill in good condition and ready to use whenever you need it.

 Keep a back-up propane tank.
 For the added cost of having a second tank it is good to know that you always have enough propane.
 You always run out at the worst possible moment which is inevitably when you are entertaining guests.
 If you are at the cottage, it is usually a big trip to go get the tank filled.